sisinflab/Content-Style-VRSs/README.md

 **Authors:** Yashar Deldjoo, Tommaso Di Noia, Daniele Malitesta*, Felice Antonio Merra.
 <br>\**corresponding author*

-If you want to use our model as baseline in your paper, please remember to cite our paper:
+If you want to use our model as baseline in your paper, please remember to cite us:

 ```
 @misc{DDMM22,